wwwted/ndb-cluster-workshop/labs/Lab_4_mon.md

 | ted/def/test                    | 655360 |   786432 |   311296 |
 +---------------------------------+--------+----------+----------+
 ```
-This will show total memory used by all fragments (primary and backup) in cluster, if you want to calculate average row size for a table you should devide memory result above with your replication factor (default 2).
+This will show total memory used by all fragments (primary and backup) in cluster, if we want to calculate average row size for a row in our table we should devide memory result above with our replication factor (default 2) and total amount of rows.
+If we want to size hardware (RAM) for our data nodes we need to also include backup fragments.

+For example) if we have 8 data nodes (on dedicated HW), each data node will have it's own primary partition of data and one backup partition (we will get 4 node groups (by default)), the amount of data memory needed per data node will be result of query above divided by 4 (primary and backup fragement must be counted).

 #### config_nodes
 MySQL Cluster nodes currently configured in the config.ini.
 This table does not say anything about the state of the nodes.